Skip to content

 ...

 When you run stack build, you can set the STACK_YAML environment variable to indicate which build plan to use.
-On Unix-like operating systems command:
+Command:

 stack build